-If you have a Nest Thermostat you probably heard about the recent problems and may be living in fear of losing your home’s heating abilities in the dead of winter.
+If you have a Nest Thermostat you probably heard about the recent issues and may be living in fear of losing your home’s heating abilities in the dead of winter.

 But fear not!

-For more detailed information, see Nest Support page.
+For more detailed information, see their Nest Support page.
 For a quick overview, keep on reading:

-Nest Thermostats that were updated recently to software version 5.1.3 or later may be having problems, including becoming unresponsive, not effectively charging the battery, or going down completely.
-Nest recommends recharging and restarting your thermostat to fix the problem and get it up and running again.
+Nest Thermostats that were recently updated to software version 5.1.3 or later may be having problems, including becoming unresponsive, not effectively charging the battery, or going down completely.
+Nest suggests recharging and restarting your thermostat to fix the issue and get it up and going again.

 - the thermostat notifies you that the battery is low and it needs to shut itself down